awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-dashboard.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Permissions`  <a name="cfn-quicksight-dashboard-permissions"></a>
 A structure that contains the permissions of the dashboard\.
-You can use this structure for granting permissions by providing a list of IAM action information for each principal ARN\.
+You can use this structure for granting permissions by providing a list of IAMaction information for each principal ARN\.
 To specify no permissions, omit the permissions list\.
 *Required*: No
 *Type*: List of [ResourcePermission](aws-properties-quicksight-dashboard-resourcepermission.md)